DrizzlyBear/hackmud_wiki/wiki/contribution_guide_and_guidelines.md

 ---
 ```

-This should contain `layout: page`, `title: <article title>`, `pagelinkname: <name used within markdown to link to this article>`, and `pagelinkshortname: <name displayed when someone links to this article>`, at a minimum. `pagelinkname` _should_ match the filename of the article, but may be shortened for convenience or for disambiguation purposes.
+This should contain `title: <article title>`, `pagelinkname: <name used within markdown to link to this article>`, and `pagelinkshortname: <name displayed when someone links to this article>`, at a minimum. `pagelinkname` _should_ match the filename of the article, but may be shortened for convenience or for disambiguation purposes.
 Similarly, `pagelinkshortname` should match the title of the article, but may also be shortened for convenience.
 Pages must have unique `pagelinkname`s, so be mindful of that.

 ### Tags